Year of Study

 Students plan their own program, selecting from among all courses offered, subject to the following rules:

-- The degree and program requirements, distribution requirements and other regulations set out in the Calendar, U of T Mississauga Registration Guide and departmental handbooks must be satisfied.
+- The degree and program requirements, distribution requirements and other regulations set out in the Calendar and departmental handbooks must be satisfied.

 - All prerequisite, corequisite and exclusion requirements must be met.

 It is the student’s responsibility to check course prerequisites, corequisites and exclusions prior to enrolling.
 Students who enrol in a course for which they are ineligible may be removed from the course.